matteobertoldo/atomforce/README.md

 ### Cartridges List

 The cartridges option allows you to stay in watch on one or more cartridges and upload these accordingly in WebDAV.
-If this option is not defined in the `dw.json` file, the watcher filesystem will listen all event (add, change and delete) to all files and folders in the project root or path indicated in the `root` option.
-And all files and folders will be uploaded.
+If this option is not defined in the `dw.json` file, the watcher filesystem will listen all event (add, change and delete) to all files and folders in the project root or path indicated in the `root` option, and all files and folders will be uploaded.

 ```json
 {